Find Your Perfect School

 Students choose from four tracks:

-- The General track enables students to learn critical business skillsets for success as a business leader.
+- The General track enables students to learn critical business skillsets for success as business leaders.

 - The Human Resource Management track equips students with diverse skillsets for the leadership of teams.